- Prep time 30 minutes

-On special occasions or holidays my Mom made shirred or baked eggs.
-She would make them in individual cups or small baking dishes and it was one of my favorite breakfasts.
-This is my updated version of my Moms baked eggs.
-I added some spinach, bacon, tomatoes and used a béchamel to make it creamy and decadent.
-Some grated gruyere and a short trip to the broiler finishes this dish. —sdebrango
+On special occasions or holidays, my mom made shirred or baked eggs.
+She would make them in individual cups or small baking dishes, and it was one of my favorite breakfasts.
+This is my updated version of my mom's baked eggs.
+I added some spinach, bacon, and tomatoes and used a béchamel to make it creamy and decadent.
+Some grated Gruyère and a short trip to the broiler finishes this dish. —sdebrango

 1 1/2 cups